comet-dot-photos/comet-dot-photos/README.md

 **tar xzf comet-photos-v2.0.tar.gz**
 This may take up to 10 minutes as there are plenty of files to unpack.
 After the tar command finishes up, Comet.Photos will be installed in the new Comet.Photos folder, and you can delete the .tar.gz file to free up space.

 Congratulations!
 You have now installed Comet.Photos.
-Advance to the Starting Comet.Photos section to learn how to start up the app.
+Advance to the [Starting Comet.Photos](#starting-cometphotos) section to learn how to start up the app.

-### Installation from Github (more steps)
+### Option 2: Installation from Github (more steps)

 1. Install Node.js